bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

    Adapting a generic application with overrides

-It can be seen that multiple adoptions (Client A, Client B) may be created for a generic main project.
+It can be seen that multiple adaptions (Client A, Client B) may be created for a generic main project.
 Also, each adaption may override different components.